Yamcha: Reception and legacy

 Furuya, the character's voice actor, designates Yamcha as one of the characters by whom he was inspired to create his music, as well as one of the top six favorite characters he voiced.
 Rebecca Bundy of Anime News Network takes note of resemblance of scars between Yamcha and Kenshin Himura, but also observes that their meaning is quite different.
-Furuya has expressed disatissfaction for the way Akira Toriyama handled his character on multiple occasions.
+Furuya has expressed dissatisfaction with the way Akira Toriyama handled his character on multiple occasions.
 The first was the way Yamcha was murdered by a Saibaman despite his constant training during the Saiyan Arc which made him a supporting character in following arcs.
-The second time he was shocked with Yamcha's development was when it was the revealed when the characters Trunks was Bulma's and Vegeta's child from the future despite the fact that Yamcha and Bulma were often in a relationship and Yamcha was turned into a cheater to cause such change.
-Hiromi Tsuru, Bulma's first Japanese actress, was also shocked by this change, believing her character would end with Yamcha.
-This caused Furuya to protest against Toriyama who said that Yamcha was always a cheater while laughing.
+The second time he was shocked by Yamcha's development was when it was revealed that the character Trunks was Bulma's and Vegeta's child from the future.
+This was despite the fact that Yamcha and Bulma were often in a relationship, with Yamcha being portrayed as a cheater to necessitate this change.
+Hiromi Tsuru, Bulma's first Japanese actress, was also shocked by this change, believing her character would end up with Yamcha.
+This caused Furuya to protest against Toriyama, who said that Yamcha was always a cheater, and proceeded to laugh.